columbia-applied-data-science/rosetta/README.md

 --------

 ### `cmd`
 * Unix-like command line utilities.
-Filters (read from stdin/write to stdout) for files
+Filters (read from stdin/write to stdout) for files.
+* Focus on stream processing and csv files.

 ### `parallel`
 * Wrappers for Python multiprocessing that add ease of use